 Photos courtesy of LAFD

 Now, more than 21 years later, the AKC Museum of the Dog in New York, New York, is making sure we forever remember these valiant men, women, and dogs in uniform.
-The museum is hosting a special “K9 Officers and Handlers Tribute” on Thursday, September 29, 2022, from 6-8pm.
-The reception and evening event is to salute the hero dogs of 9/11 and police canine officers across the country.
+The museum hosted a special “K9 Officers and Handlers Tribute” on Thursday, September 29, 2022.
+The reception and evening event was a salute the hero dogs of 9/11 and police canine officers across the country.

 “The motto of my unit is to detect, deter, mitigate, and respond to a terrorist attack.
 In order to do that I have to prepare the human element of the canine team as well as the canine element.
 That means training them not just to detect explosives, but training them to think in the mind of the opponent,” he says.
 “My job is to try to prevent another 9/11.”